 - Do you have winter tires but didn’t before?
 Ontario’s insurers offer a small discount with proof of using them.

 All of these reasons could prompt a change in your car insurance policy.
-For example, if you’ve started your own flower company out of your home and now use your minivan to deliver orders, that needs to be covered appropriately.
+For example, if you’ve started your own flower company out of your home and now use your minivan to deliver orders, that needs to be covered appropriately because damage to business vehicles carries more financial repercussions than personal ones.

 An accident while delivering an order would likely not be covered under a personal vehicle policy, so it pays to keep everything up to date during your car insurance renewal!